Pur1st2EpicONE/Chronos/README.md

 **sent** — Notification was successfully sent.

 **failed to send** — Notification failed to send due to error.
-This happens if something goes wrong on the side of the external API, for example, if the Telegram bot token is incorrect and the Telegram API responds with a forbidden error.
+This happens if something goes wrong on the side of the external API, for example, if the Telegram bot token is incorrect and the Telegram API responds with an error.

 **running late** — Notification delayed past its scheduled send time.
 This status is set automatically by the broker's sysmon process when it detects that the broker is down.
 During the health check, sysmon updates notifications that have passed their send_at from pending to running late.